DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ![list_snapshots_cli](https://i.imgur.com/lQ8W5yh.png)

-cli version of kopia will be used to periodically backup to a mounted network storage.<br>
+A script will be periodically executing cli version of kopia to connect to a repository, execute backup, and disconnect.<br>
-The backup script will be periodicly executed using systemd-timers.
+Systemd-timers are used to scheduling execution of the script.
+The repository is created on a network share, also mounted on boot using systemd.

 ### Install Kopia